karstenw/photobotlib/README.md

 #### New functions & properties ####

-- property `canvas.top` adresses the top layer
+- property `canvas.top` references the top layer

 - property `canvas.topindex` returns the index of the top layer